gimoonnam/Challenges/CNN/README.md

-Convolution Neural Network using Numpy and Keras
+Convolutional Neural Network using Numpy and Keras

 ## 1D_CNN